Chicago schools reopening uncertain as union talks stall

-CHICAGO (AP) — A plan to reopen Chicago schools remained in limbo as last-minute negotiations over COVID-19 safety measures with the teachers’ union stalled Sunday, amplifying the possibility of a strike or lockout.
+CHICAGO (AP) — A plan to reopen Chicago schools remained in doubt Monday as last-minute negotiations over COVID-19 safety measures with the teachers’ union stalled, amplifying the possibility of a strike or lockout if teachers and staff in K-8 do not show up for work.

 The Chicago Teachers Union has fought returning to classrooms in the nation’s third-largest district, defying orders to come to class ahead of students.
 The union has said that if the district locks teachers out of email and teaching platforms, which it has done previously, all teachers will picket.
 Such a move could shut down remote learning district-wide.

-Chicago Public Schools officials and the union reported weekend progress.
-But by Sunday, both accused each other of failing to show up at the bargaining table.
+Chicago Public Schools officials and the union reported weekend progress on issues including contact tracing and ventilation.
+But by Sunday evening, both sides accused each other of failing to show up at the bargaining table and said significant disagreements remained.

 The union and district have been fighting for months over issues including vaccinations, metrics used to gauge infections and special accommodations for employees who have concerns, like a high-risk family member in their household.